Outdoor Warning Sirens

 Sirens will be activated for:

-- Reports of hail larger than one inch
+- Reports of hail 1 ½ inch diameter or larger

 - Chemical spill emergency